The Irish Border is not and should never be used as a political bargaining chip

 The UK’s withdrawal from the European Union (EU) will not affect the rights of Irish citizens and UK citizens within the Common Travel Area.
 The right to live, work and access public services in the Common Travel Area will be protected, regardless of the outcome of the Brexit negotiations.
 You can read more about the UK leaving the EU in our Guide to Brexit.

 We can clearly see that the Irish border is cynical being used as a political football over Brexit.
-It is disingenuous to all the people that struggled but came to the conclusion that only through dialog and a unified will could Ireland leave it’s dark days behind.
+It is disingenuous to all the people that struggled but came to the conclusion that only through dialogue and a unified will could Ireland leave its dark days behind.
 To see politicians now using the threat of a renewed violence or to suggest borders need to be placed leaves me nauseated at the measures they will goto to maintain the status quo of remaining in the EU.

 The GFA needs extending not just between Stormont, the UK and the Irish Government but I would suggest a UN resolution making special dispensation that no border should ever exist separating Northern Ireland from Ireland.
-After all it’s just taxes we are talking and no amount of money raised is worth the cost.
+After all, it’s just taxes we are talking and no amount of money raised is worth the cost.